faboo/DbDiver/readme.md

 DbDiver
 =======

-DbDiver is a tool for exploring schema and data that comprise a database.
+DbDiver is a tool for exploring the schema and data that comprise a database.
 It is not an outright replacement for other, more general tools.
 Instead, its features are intended to be convenient for the specific task of becoming familiar with a new schema or keeping track of an old, hairy beast.

-There are displays to: list the tables in the database and their sizes, and its stored procedures and functions; explore the relationships between tables in a visual manner; lookup the definitions of stored procedures and functions; and run ad-hoc queries.
+There are displays to: list the tables in the database and their sizes, and its stored procedures and functions; explore the relationships between tables in a visual manner; lookup the definitions of stored procedures and functions; browse and edit data in specific tables; and run ad-hoc queries.

 All of that's standard fair, and entirely possible from standard tools, but DbDiver is designed to provide those specific activities in a simple and quick